mikewacker/age-verification/README.md

 # Proof-of-Concept: Privacy-Conscious Age Verification

-*(To take a quick look, you can look at the overview and the high-level workflow for the demo&mdash;and maybe the entire demo.)*
+*(To take a quick look, you can look at the overview and the demo.)*

 ## Overview